Updated: Dec 5, 2022

-Child custody and parenting time can be severely affected by problems of neglect, addiction, and mental wellbeing.
+Child custody and parenting time can be severely affected by problems of neglect, addiction, and mental well-being.
 Parents should have legitimate concerns about their children's safety.
-To gain an advantage in divorce and custody proceedings, one parent can shamelessly portray the other as unfit.
+One parent can shamelessly portray the other as unfit to gain an advantage in divorce and custody proceedings.

 In California, sole physical custody and sole legal custody are rarely granted.
 According to the California family courts, children are better served when both parents are actively involved in their children's lives.

 The only exception is when the child's well-being is jeopardized or threatened by a parent or the home environment as a result of:

 Abuse of an infant, either physically or psychologically